alloverse/allo-assets/README.md

 [read about Alloverse app](https://alloverse.com/develop-apps/) on Alloverse's website.

-This app reads the files.txt and adds graphical entities into the world.

-Only supports models for now.
+This example app displays some assets in your place.

 ## Developing